 My favourite though is the savoury tea with a cheese scone and a choice of three cheeses – one of which last time was Cornish Gouda, made with honey and clover.
 All this food to eat, a table crowned with daffodils, and I sat there for ages, as the years dropped away and I was fifteen again.

-The low walls and roof of the building between the car park and the sea give no idea of what you’ll find if you visit the Rock Pool Café.
 Go round the side to the sea frontage, where there are wide windows in the granite wall that overlook the gravel terrace and the sea.
 There are a few picnic benches and a small summerhouse, there’s bunting fluttering in the wind, and fairy lights beginning to twinkle on the tearoom.
 Stand at the edge of the terrace and feel surrounded by sea, with a view across to the nearby island, dominated at Christmas with a lighted white cross.
 To the right is the village itself, the harbour and hill beyond bright with the colours of other Christmas lights.

 Inside there’s a feel of summer beside the sea, with light painted walls and tables, a mixture of chairs – wood, metal, wicker, benches, a comfortable sofa.
 With railway posters on the walls and knickknacks on the dresser, it feels like a huge beach house.
 One with a stove making it cosy for winter, and Christmas decorations on the tables.